pensjonatus/flash-fiction/blog/last-stop.md

 ---
-title: 'Last Stop'
+title: Last Stop
 date: '2012-05-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Vinnie woke up as the bus was pulling into the bay.
 It was the last stop by the